 Don’t spread yourself too thin

 It can be very tempting to scan the main social networks and decide there is enough of your desired target market on each one to justify being active.
-You see, there are 300 million users on LinkedIn and 400 million on Pinterest, and you might well think ‘the more, the merrier, right?
+You see, there are 300 million users on LinkedIn and 400 million on Pinterest, and you might think, ‘the more, the merrier, right?
 Actually, an approach like this can be counterproductive.

 In the early stages of running a business, focus your resources on 2 or 3 channels at most, ensuring you are regularly posting on all of them and realizing the benefits of each.
-If you were to set up an account on, say, 6 social media platforms, chances are that you would simply find yourself without the time or inclination to remain an active presence on all of them.
+If you were to set up an account on, say, six social media platforms, chances are that you would simply find yourself without the time or inclination to remain an active presence on all of them.

 Generally speaking, Facebook and Twitter are the best to start with, as they both have a wide enough demographic and pool of interests to appeal to a wide range of potential customers.
 Once you establish a regular posting schedule on these two and build up an online following, then you should start plotting which networks to move onto next.

 Another drawback of being on too many platforms at the same time is the negative connotations that can come about as a result.
 Let’s say you have an account on Google+ but haven’t posted an update in 2 months and don’t respond to any messages on there.
 It’s not a good look for your business and makes you come across as a little unprofessional.
-If you don’t have the time to maintain an active presence on a platform, don’t have an account on there.
+If you don’t have the time to maintain an active presence on a platform, don’t have an account there.